 6 months post op

-6 months after the surgery, with the absence of setbacks, the ordeal is officially over.
-Bennett was done healing and could return to being a normal puppy.
-He has his life back.
+Six months after the surgery, with the absence of setbacks, the ordeal is officially over.
+Finally, Bennett was done healing and could return to being a normal puppy.
+Finally, he has his life back.
 Nothing could make Bennett happier.

 TPLO Surgery Story – Bennett